 According to the Tales from the Darkside: The Movie commentary track, Tom Savini feels that the film is the “real” Creepshow 3.

-Vincent Price requested that a line about his vampire character in The Monster Club having retractable fangs after discovering that he couldn’t speak while wearing them.
+Vincent Price requested that a line about his vampire character in The Monster Club having retractable fangs be added in after discovering that he couldn’t speak while wearing them.

 The Slime People originally had scenes which showed that the titular Slime People were aided by giant voles.
 However, the scenes were removed from the film due to the laughable quality of the vole costumes.